GCABC123/magnetron.artificial-intelligence-2.0.mincloud.proxia--ASTRAL_VISION-B/README.md

 =============================================================

-This is a Google Colab/Jupyter Notebook for (for one possible scheme in) developing an IMAGINATION proxia when working with ARTIFICIAL INTELLIGENCE 2.0 ™
+This is a Google Colab/Jupyter Notebook for (for one possible scheme in) developing an ASTRAL VISION proxia when working with ARTIFICIAL INTELLIGENCE 2.0 ™
 (ARTIFICIAL INTELLIGENCE 2.0 ™ is part of MAGNETRON ™ TECHNOLOGY).
 The machine running the Notebook will be a MINDCLOUD on which you will be developing a PROXIA.